 With easy access to nature from every area of the city, Corpus Christi is the ultimate place to appreciate the outdoors and natural habitats of the coast.
 From beach cleanups to birding and yoga on the bay, there are many ways to embrace our piece of the planet!

-Tour Marine Habitats by Kayak
+Explore Marine Habitats by Kayak

 Learn About Sea Turtle Conservation at Texas Sealife Center